-Mexican Government Privately Warns Trump Administration Of Counter-Tariffs
+Mexican Government Privately Warns Trump Administration Of Countertariffs

-The Mexican government has employed a tone of friendship that's averse to conflict, but Mexican officials behind the scenes are warning the Trump administration that they're prepared to announce targeted counter-tariffs if the United States carries out threats of new tariffs on Mexican imports.
+The Mexican government has employed a tone of friendship that's averse to conflict, but Mexican officials behind the scenes are warning the Trump administration that they're prepared to announce targeted countertariffs if the United States carries out threats of new tariffs on Mexican imports.

-Mexican Foreign Secretary Marcelo Ebrard met with State Department officials in Washington over the last 48 hours in an effort to find a solution to a tariff fight, which he later described as "counterproductive" and would not decrease immigration.
+Mexican Foreign Secretary Marcelo Ebrard met with State Department officials in Washington over the past 48 hours in an effort to find a solution to a tariff fight, which he later described as "counterproductive" and that would not decrease immigration.

-Publicly, they're saying they do not want to disrupt crucial supply chains, but those familiar with the talks say they're privately looking at imports that have political significance and are sent directly to Mexico for consumption.
+Publicly, officials are saying they do not want to disrupt crucial supply chains, but those familiar with the talks say they are privately looking at imports that have political significance and are sent directly to Mexico for consumption.

-The behind-the-scenes talks are part of a more public push led Ebrard and other top Mexican officials who are warning their counterparts of disastrous consequences if President Trump carries out threats to impose 5% tariffs on June 10 as so-called punishment for not curbing migration flows, according to two sources familiar with the talks.
+The behind-the-scenes talks are part of a more public push led by Ebrard and other top Mexican officials who are warning their counterparts of disastrous consequences if President Trump carries out threats to impose 5% tariffs on June 10 as punishment for not curbing migration flows, according to two sources familiar with the talks.

 "They're going to have to delicately balance inflaming tensions even further, as this could be horrific for both countries, but particularly the Mexican economy," said a former White House official familiar with the conversations.
 "But you can't just roll over and play dead if you're verbally attacked like this by a foreign government's president.
 That doesn't play well, domestically."

-Mexico's President Andrés Manuel López Obrador sent Ebrard as well as Mexico's economy minister, Graciela Márquez, and agriculture minister Victor Villalobos to Washington in search of a solution to avert the tariff battle.
+Mexican President Andrés Manuel López Obrador sent Ebrard as well as Mexican Economy Minister Graciela Márquez and Agriculture Minister Victor Villalobos to Washington in search of a solution to avert the tariff battle.

-On Monday, Mexican officials said Márquez was expected to meet Commerce Secretary Wilbur Ross, and Villalobos met with Agriculture Secretary Sonny Perdue.
+On Monday, Mexican officials said Márquez was expected to meet with Commerce Secretary Wilbur Ross, and Villalobos met with Agriculture Secretary Sonny Perdue.
 There were also meetings planned with acting head of the Department of Homeland Security Kevin McAleenan and U.S. Trade Representative Robert Lighthizer.
 Ebrard is expected to meet with Secretary of State Mike Pompeo on Wednesday.

 Some Republicans in key states that rely on a trade relationship with Mexico are warning Trump that he risks hurting U.S. interests.